NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Food Trader.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in your choice of the Crafting or Society skill.
-You gain a skill feat: [[Feats/Seasoned|Seasoned]] if you chose Crafting or [[Feats/Streetwise|Streetwise]] if you chose Society.
+You gain a skill feat: [[Seasoned|Seasoned]] if you chose Crafting or [[Streetwise|Streetwise]] if you chose Society.
 You're also trained in Mercantile Lore.

 *Source: Pathfinder: Blood Lords Player's Guide*
 *OGL*